-The goals, outcomes and 2022 metrics identified in this document will continue to be refined through a process of iterative community engagement.
-Within each goal, we have proposed various outcomes, or what the future might look like when we are successful, as well as specific metrics or measurements that help assess our progress, and how we will hold ourselves accountable.
+The goals, outcomes and metrics will continue to be refined through a process of iterative community engagement.
+Within each goal, we have identified various outcomes, or what the future might look like when we are successful, as well as specific metrics and measurements that help assess our progress, and how we will hold ourselves accountable.